David Yates (politician)

 Charles David Yates (born June 3, 1980) is an American attorney and politician serving as the county clerk of Jefferson County, Kentucky.
-Yates was previously a member of the Kentucky Senate from January 2021 to October 2025.
+A member of the Democratic Party, Yates previously served as a member of the Kentucky Senate from January 2021 to October 2025, and the Louisville Metro Council from 2011 to 2021.
+Yates also served as president of the Louisville Metro Council from 2016 to 2018, and as Senate minority whip from 2023 to 2025.

 Early life and education

+Yates was raised in Louisville, Kentucky.
+His grandfather, Jim Yates, served as a member of the Kentucky House of Representatives from Kentucky's 44th House district from 1972 to 1994.
+His great-uncle, Charlie Yates, was a prominent Louisville police officer who assisted in founding the city's Fraternal Order of Police chapter.

-Yates was born in Louisville, Kentucky.
-He earned a Bachelor of Arts degree in political science from the University of Louisville in 2003 and a Juris Doctor from the Salmon P. Chase College of Law at Northern Kentucky University in 2006.
+Yates graduated from Holy Cross High School, before going on to earn a Bachelor of Arts degree in political science from the University of Louisville in 2003, and a Juris Doctor degree from the Salmon P. Chase College of Law at Northern Kentucky University in 2006.

-Career

-Yates began his career as a law clerk for Judge William Bertelsman.
-From 2006 to 2008, Yates served as an assistant attorney general of Kentucky.
+Following law school, he clerked for judge William Bertelsman of the United States District Court for the Eastern District of Kentucky, and afterwards was employed by the commonwealth attorney's office.
+From 2006 to 2008, Yates served as an assistant attorney general.
 He has since worked as a personal injury attorney.

-Yates served as a member of the Louisville Metro Council from 2010 to 2020.
-He was elected to the Kentucky Senate in November 2020 and assumed office on January 1, 2021.
-He resigned in October 2025 after being appointed as interim clerk of Jefferson County.
+Political career